 2. The instructor officially sanctions the student:

 3. Once the student has been officially sanctioned, the instructor will receive an email from the Office of Student Conduct which will contain the plagiarism school form.
 Please remember to upload a copy of the plagiarized assignment and a copy of the SafeAssign report if used.
-This is for the Kent & Stark Campuses only, if you are a regional campus instructor you must contact your regional campus librarian to handle the plagiarism school session.

 4. The student will receive an email indicating that their professor is referring them to Plagiarism School.
 The student will login to the system with their Banner ID.
 If the instructor did not upload a copy of the assignment, the student will have the opportunity to do so.